bep/how-fast-is-go-append/README.md

 BenchmarkAppend-4   	    2000	          798µs/op
 ```

-Should be 1253 ops / second.
+Should be 1253 ops / second or 3,3x faster than the fastest JS variant.